-If a Divorce, call us to help you gather information and to get an overview of what's to come.
-If there are children who need support, we help you devise the basis for requesting support to present to your soon to be EX keeping focus on eliminating words and actions to bias the children against the other.
+If a Divorce, call us to help you plan and gather information.
+During those conversations we discuss dependent children, their support, and help you inventory assets to be split, and devise the basis for requesting support to present to your soon to be EX keeping focus on eliminating words and actions to bias the children against either spouse.